Louise de Marillac, also Louise Le Gras (1591-1660)

 As a child, the first book Karen purchased was "Back to Eden" by Jethro Kloss, and at age 17 she took a one-year correspondence course, earning a diploma as a Chartered Herbalist.

-During her college years' she entered into the medical field moving away from her rich family heritage in indigenous plant remedies, immersing herself in allopathic medicine and clinical research, believing the two were mutually exclusive.
+During her college years, she entered the medical field moving away from her rich family heritage in indigenous plant remedies, immersing herself in allopathic medicine and clinical research, believing the two were mutually exclusive.

 She worked for many years as a nurse clinical research coordinator at Albert Einstein Medical Center, conducting multi-centered clinical trials in RNA-mediated viruses focusing on Hepatitis C, with her research published in the "Journal of Hepatology" and the "American Journal of Gastroenterology".
 She was recruited out of clinical research to the pharmaceutical industry working for several companies in various positions.
 Teaching topics such as natural history and epidemiology, giving presentations on Hepatitis C to physicians, nurses, community district health centers, medical Staff at Trenton State prison, the American Liver Foundation, and the broader community.